Naltrexone (Revia or Vivitrol) is a medication to treat opioid use disorder (OUD) and alcohol use disorder (AUD).

 - Dark scab

 Liver damage and hepatitis are also possible side effects.
-Patients should immediately call the doctor if they notice dark urine, yellowing of the whites of your eyes, unusual tiredness, or stomach pain lasting more than a few days.
+Patients should immediately call the doctor if they notice dark urine, yellowing of the whites of their eyes, unusual tiredness, or stomach pain lasting more than a few days.

 Discontinuation of treatment may occur if other conditions surface during Naltrexone therapy.